Lightning-AI/pytorch-lightning/docs/source/common/weights_loading.rst

 Saving and Loading Checkpoints
 ##############################

-Lightning provides functio to save and load checkpoints.
+Lightning provides functions to save and load checkpoints.

 Checkpointing your training allows you to resume a training process in case it was interrupted, fine-tune a model or use a pre-trained model for inference without having to retrain the model.